gottacatchenall/ms_bumblebees/README.md

 Main idea here: we have interaction information for some subset of the species pool, and good SDMs for a different subset of the species pool.
-There is some overlap in these species poolsHow do we combine this to predict: species interactions, uncertainty in interactions (which as increases indicates better use of sampling time).
+There is some overlap in these species pools.
+How do we combine this to predict: species interactions, uncertainty in interactions (which as increases indicates better use of sampling time).